Finch-API/finch-docs/docs/Product-Guides/Assisted-Connect-Flow.md

 As with our automated integrations, your user will need to go through [Connect](./Product-Guides.md).
 However instead of providing their API credentials, they will need to follow a set of instructions, displayed on Connect, to manually connect your application to their employment system.

 ### For you
 Unlike our automated integrations, you will not be able to make API calls to pull data and push changes to your users' systems immediately.
-Instead, you will have to wait until your user follows the instructions to connect your application to their employment system.

-Once your user has connected their system, you will be able to retrieve their data *after* a predetermined number of days.
-The data will then be periodically refreshed.
+Instead, you will have to wait until your user manually connects their employment system to your application followed by a predetermined number of days for the Finch team to pull in the data.
+After the initial pull, the data will be periodically refreshed.

 Contact the Finch team at `developers@tryfinch.com` to learn more about the timelines you can expect!